-Adhere to the minimum inspection and maintenance intervals.
+Comply with the minimum clearances for the inspection and maintenance.
 Depending on the results of the inspection, it may be necessary to bring maintenance work forward.

-Inspection and maintenance work - Overview (→ Page 39)
+Inspection and maintenance work - Overview (\rightarrow Page 37)

 11.2 Procuring spare parts

 The original components of the product were also certified as part of the declaration of conformity.
 If you do not use certified Glow-worm original spare parts for maintenance or repair work, this voids the conformity of the product.
 We therefore strongly recommend that you install Glow-worm original spare parts.
 Information about available Glow-worm original spare parts is available by contacting the contact address provided on the reverse of this document.